 Corn is widely cultivated around the world, with its total production surpassing that of wheat or rice.
 There are six types of corn: dent corn, flint corn, pod corn, popcorn, flour corn, and sweet corn.
 Dent, flint, and flour corn varieties are used to make animal feed, cornmeal, corn oil, and alcoholic beverages such as bourbon whiskey.
 Sweet corn, which is rich in sugar, is usually grown for human consumption.
 Additionally, corn is used for biofuel and ethanol production.

-Today, the United States is the largest corn producer in the world, with approximately 96 million acres of land reserved for corn production.
-While most states plant and produce corn, it is grown mostly in the Heartland region including Iowa, Illinois, eastern South Dakota, Nebraska, Ohio, northern Missouri, and western Kentucky.
+Today, the United States is the largest corn producer globally, with approximately 96 million acres of land reserved for corn production.
+While most states plant and produce corn, it is grown mostly in the Heartland region, including Iowa, Illinois, eastern South Dakota, Nebraska, Ohio, northern Missouri, and western Kentucky.
 In 2020, four states produced over 1 billion bushels of corn: Iowa, Illinois, Nebraska, and Minnesota.
 Nineteen states produced over 100 million bushels of corn.

-The production of corn plays a major role in the US economy, as the grain can be used for food, seed, and industrial purposes.
-The United States also exports about 38% of the world’s total corn exports to other countries.
+Corn production plays a major role in the U.S. economy, as the grain can be used for food, seed, and industrial purposes.
+The United States also exports about 38% of the world's total corn exports to other countries.
 In 2018, the United States exported approximately $12.9 billion of corn.

 The ten states that produce the most corn in the United States are:

 Iowa is the largest producer of corn in the United States.
-While officially nicknamed “The Hawkeye State,” Iowa is also known as “The Corn State” due to 90% of its land being devoted to agriculture.
-Iowa produced 2,508,800,000 bushels of corn in 2018 and produces 196 bushels of corn per acre.
-Below is a table with each state's corn production (in 1,000 bushels) and corn yield per acre.
+While officially nicknamed "The Hawkeye State," Iowa is also known as "The Corn State" due to 90% of its land devoted to agriculture.
+Iowa produced 2,296,200,000 bushels of corn in 2020, about 16.19% of the total U.S. production.